Axel1535/robots/README.md

-A simple application used to experiment the VCS and build tools
+A simple application with resources used to experiment the VCS and build tools